Email Shows N.C. GOP Candidate Sought Out Operative Accused Of Illegal Ballot Scheme

 "On the other issue of your gracious offer to meet me in Bladen County and spend a day connecting me to the "key people" that can help me carry that part of the county in a future US House NC-9 race," Harris wrote to Warren on March 8, 2017.
 "You know the political and financial connections better than anyone else I would know, including the guy whose absentee ballot project for Johnson could have put me in the US House this term, had I known, and he had been helping us."

+But Harris' son, John Harris, testified Wednesday that he warned his father that he thought Dowless was likely engaged in illegal practices as part of his operation.

-Harris' son says he reviewed the absentee ballot results of the 2016 race and concluded Dowless was using illegal tactics to help Johnson.
+John Harris says he reviewed the absentee ballot results of the 2016 race and concluded Dowless was using illegal tactics to help Johnson.
 During Wednesday's hearing, John Harris said he warned his father, Mark Harris about this, but that Mark Harris still hired Dowless.

 John Harris said he thought Dowless was dishonest with his father about how he achieved such impressive vote-by-mail totals for the candidates he was working for.